bluekitchen/btstack/port/pic32-harmony/README.md

 # BTstack Port for the Microchip PIC32 Harmony Platform

 Status: All examples working, polling UART driver.
 Tested on Bluetooth Audio Development Kit only.
+Created with Harmony v1.07, does not compile with new v2.x versions.

 ## Setup